Sudeten Germans: Munich Agreements

 In August, British Prime Minister Neville Chamberlain sent Lord Runciman, a faithful appeaser, to Czechoslovakia to see if he could obtain a settlement between the Czechoslovak government and the Sudeten Germans.
 His mission failed because Henlein refused all conciliating proposals under secret orders by Hitler.

 The Runciman Report to the British government stated this on Czechoslovakia's policy towards the German minority during the preceding decades:

 Czech officials and Czech police, speaking little or no German, were appointed in large numbers to purely German districts; Czech agricultural colonists were encouraged to settle on land confiscated under the Land Reform in the middle of German populations; for the children of these Czech invaders Czech schools were built on a large scale; there is a very general belief that Czech firms were favoured as against German firms in the allocation of State contracts and that the State provided work and relief for Czechs more readily than for Germans.
 I believe these complaints to be in the main justified.
 Even as late as the time of my Mission, I could find no readiness on the part of the Czechoslovak Government to remedy them on anything like an adequate scale... the feeling among the Sudeten Germans until about three or four years ago was one of hopelessness.
 But the rise of Nazi Germany gave them new hope.
 I regard their turning for help towards their kinsmen and their eventual desire to join the Reich as a natural development in the circumstances.

 Britain and France then pressured the Czechoslovak government into ceding the Sudetenland to Germany on 21 September.
 The Munich Agreement, signed September 29 by Britain, France, Germany and Italy and negotiated without Czechoslovak participation, only confirmed that decision and the negotiated details.
 Czechoslovakia ceded a German-defined maximalist extension of Sudetenland to Germany, including the Škoda Works; near Pilsen, they had been Czechoslovakia's primary armaments factory.

-As a result, Bohemia and Moravia lost about 38 percent of their combined area, and 3.65 million inhabitants (2.82 million Germans and approximately 513,000 – 750,000 Czechs to Germany).
+As a result, Bohemia and Moravia lost about 38% of their combined area, and 3.65 million inhabitants (2.82 million Germans and approximately 513,000 – 750,000 Czechs to Germany).